 Also you might also need to get some bamboo sticks for extra support if the stalks start to droop.
 If you are growing the vining zucchinis then a trellis or bamboo sticks would be required for additional support.

 It takes about 2 weeks before mini zucchinis start growing underneath the zucchini flower.

-- The whole process from once the seeds where planted to when they started sprouting takes about 3- 4 months.
+- The whole process from once the seeds are planted to when they started sprouting after they are transplanted in large pots takes about 3- 4 months.

-- Once the zucchini flower starts budding, it can take another 4 weeks before fully formed zucchinis are ready for eating.
+- Once you start to see the zucchini flower emerging, it can take about another 4 weeks before you see fully formed zucchinis that are ready for eating.

-- The weather always plays a big part in a successful harvest.
-The cooler it is, the longer it will take for the plant to produce zucchinis.
+- The weather will always play a big part in a successful harvest of anything you grow.
+If its coolers outside then it will take a little bit longer for the plant to start growing zucchinis.

-- If you have a few weeks of particularly hot weather at any stage during the harvest, then the whole process will occur at a faster pace.
+- If you are lucky enough to live in a hot climate or have 4 - 6 weeks of particularly hot weather, then the whole process will occur at a much faster pace.